jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * More research is needed to quantify the likely sources of measurable impacts when it comes to efficient protocol message encoding discussed in {{encoding}}.
-Again, this is work that the research group could take on.
+Also, the tradeoffs involving the use AI-based compression methods deserve further study.
+Again, these are topics that the research group could take on.

 # Security Considerations